kkelchte/kkelchte.github.io/docs/2018-09-06_implementing_ensemble.md

 3. In the backward pass only the loss of that factor is invokes. (model.py)
 4. at test time see v0

-### Ensemble V2

-branched from v1

-Go from static expert selection to dynamic.
-This means that it depends on the input image by training a gating function.
-The discriminator is a small meta network that takes as input the image/embedding at outputs for each expert a weight.
-This is trained as a classifier.

-1. add discriminator net (model.py)
-2. add discriminator loss (model.py)
-3. add discriminator targets in batch (data.py)
-4. adjust forward pass with discriminator weights (model.py)

 ### Ensemble V3